Article purpose

 Did you notice that the source code assigns colour components in the order of Blue, Green, Red?
 An easy oversight when it comes to manipulating Bitmaps comes in the form of not remembering the correct order of colour components.
 The pixel format is referred to as 32bppArgb, in fact most references state Argb being Alpha, Red, Green and Blue.
 The colour components representing a pixel are in fact ordered Blue, Green, Red and Alpha, the exact opposite to most naming conventions.
 Since the for loop’s increment statement increments by four with each loop we can access the Green, Red and Alpha components by adding the values 1, 2 or 3 to the loop’s index component, in this case defined as the variable k.
 Remember the colour component ordering, it can make for some interesting unintended consequences/features.

 If a colour component is set to disabled in the BitmapFilterData object the new colour component will be set to a value of 0.
-Whilst iterating the byte arrays a set of calculations are also performed as defined by each colour component’s associated ColorComponentBlendType, defined by the BitmapFilterData object.
+Whilst iterating the arrays a set of calculations are also performed as defined by each colour component’s associated ColorComponentBlendType, defined by the BitmapFilterData object.
 The calculations are implemented by invoking the CalculateColorComponentBlendValue method.

 Calculating Colour component Blend Values